Gordon Walker (piper): Early life

 Gordon Walker was born in Ayrshire on 13 December 1967.
 He first began piping lessons when he was four and a half years old and has said "I could play a scale before I knew the alphabet."
 His uncles Jim and Bert were pipers in the Scots Guards and this became his ambition.
 Subsequently, he was introduced to a family friend, Pipe Major David Kay from Cumnock who was his first tutor, he subsequently received Piobaireachd tuition from Iain Clowe of Dumfries.

 Army career

 He enlisted as a junior soldier in The Royal Highland Fusiliers and was sent for training to Bridge of Don on the completion of two years junior training he joined the battalion in West Berlin.
 He undertook the Pipe Majors course at the Army School of Bagpiping and Highland Drumming which was held at Edinburgh Castle, he passed with Distinguished honours.

 He saw active service in the Gulf War in 1991 and tours of duty in Bosnia in 1995 and Northern Ireland in 1996.
-Later in his army career he had Piobaireachd tuition from the late Captain Andrew Pitkeathly, former personal piper to HM Queen Elizabeth II and Director of Army Bagpipe Music at the Army School of Bagpipe Music and Highland Drumming.
+Later in his army career he had Piobaireachd tuition from the late Captain Andrew Pitkeathly, former personal piper to Queen Elizabeth II and Director of Army Bagpipe Music at the Army School of Bagpipe Music and Highland Drumming.